 Coffee and Chicano culture come together at this locally owned coffee shop.
 There are two locations but for a dose of art visit the Barrio Logan space that’s part gallery and part cafe.
-The menu is diverse, featuring espresso-based drinks like casa de cafe, cortado, and pan dulce.
+The menu is diverse, featuring espresso-based drinks like casa de cafe and cortado, plus a variety of cold brews.
 More enticing is the selection of specialty drinks using traditional Mexican ingredients for authentic flavors.
 Order the De La Olla Cafe with orange peel, cinnamon, and clover, or Vida Pop, featuring an espresso shot mixed with vanilla syrup, Topo Chico, and a twist of lime, for a quick boost of caffeine.

 Bird Rock Coffee Roasters

 Since 2006, this local roaster has been serious about brewing excellent coffee from responsibly sourced, sustainable, direct-trade beans.
 Its dedication has resulted in several high-profile awards, including being selected as Roast Magazine’s Micro Coffee Roaster of the Year in 2012.
 The original location in Bird Rock holds sentimental value for many of the city’s coffee connoisseurs (and has comfortable seating and a chill ocean view) but the newer locations throughout San Diego have their unique charms too.

 When Copa Vida opened in the East Village in 2015, it already had some stiff competition, but its selection of quality coffee beverages and obsessive dedication to the craft of brewing the perfect cup of coffee (or tea) secured its coveted place in the local market.
 The shop’s original location in East Village features a lofty interior and spacious patio just a short walk from Petco Park, while other locations throughout the county make it easy to get your caffeine fix on the go.